Orgzales/Unity-XR-NetworkMapper-Project/README.md

 # Step 9 Plans
 	- Create an Anchor point that the prefabs spawn locations are based
+		- Change Main camera to the OVR camera rig
 		- LOOK INTO ARCORE XR Plugin: https://docs.unity3d.com/Packages/com.unity.xr.arcore@4.1/manual/index.html
 		- Have a button to drop an anchor
 		- Allow the user to grab ancor and adjust it